 Nathan is a graduate of Stanford Law School and a former criminal prosecutor as well as corporate attorney.
 A vegan for over 20 years, he has helped write animal protection legislation, spoken internationally on animal issues, created successful No Kill programs, and has consulted with animal protection groups all over the world.
 Under his leadership, Tompkins County, New York, became the first No Kill community in the United States.
-Nathan is the author of three other books: Redemption: The Myth of Pet Overpopulation and the No Kill Revolution in America, which won five national awards and was turned into a feature film; Irreconcilable Differences: The Battle for the Heart and Soul of America’s Animal Shelters, and Friendly Fire.
+In addition to All American Vegan, Nathan is the author of four other books: Redemption: The Myth of Pet Overpopulation and the No Kill Revolution in America, which won five national awards and was turned into a feature film; Irreconcilable Differences: The Battle for the Heart and Soul of America’s Animal Shelters, Friendly Fire, and Welcome Home.
 Nathan is the national director of the No Kill Advocacy Center, a non-profit organization dedicated to ending the systematic killing of animals in U.S. shelters.
 You can learn more through his work with the No Kill Advocacy Center, or read his popular No Kill blog at nathanwinograd.com.

 The Winograds live in the San Francisco Bay Area with their two children and a menagerie of animal companions.